Licenciatura, Universidad Central de Barcelona; M.A., Emerson College; Ph.D., Boston University

 The literary reverberations of modernization and urbanization in Spain have been the focus of my two books: Ciudades en mente: Dos incursiones en el espacio urbano de la narrativa española moderna, 1887-1934 (2002), and Construyendo la modernidad: Arquitectura y escritura en el Madrid moderno, 1918-1937 (2010), both published in Spain.
 Another direction of my recent research has involved the recovery of never-before-seen photographs of the Spanish Civil War.
 Two exhibits were organized (in Wellesley and Spain) with Professor Judith Black from the Art Department.
 I edited the trilingual catalog (Catalan, Spanish, and English): Lleida en guerra.
 La col.leció Ramon Rius (2007) with contributions of specialists from Spain, México, and the United States.
 I have also published articles in Spain and the United States on urban literature, Spanish poetry, and Catalan narrative.
 My current research explores “Albadas” (Dawn songs), a poetic genre with origins in the Middle Ages, but with a fascinating contemporary life as well.

 At Wellesley I have tried to keep my research connected to the areas in which I teach.
 I have developed courses on Spanish poetry, post-Civil War Spanish narrative, 19th-century Spanish literature and culture, the cultural connections between Spain and the United States, the cultures and civilizations of Spain, as well as two seminars.
 One seminar is devoted to the poet and playwright Federico García Lorca, and the other explores modernity and avant-garde in Spain.
-Since January 2003 I have organized, directed, and taught a Wintersession course in Barcelona called "Barcelona and the Spirit of Modernity, 1859-Present".
+Since January 2003 I have organized, directed, and taught a Wintersession course in Barcelona called "Barcelona and the Spirit of Modernity, 1859-Present" In 2011 I was awarded the Pinanski Prize for Excellence in Teaching.

 I am very interested in modern architecture, cinema, and media.
 I explore those areas in my research and teaching.
 In both I tend to favor a multidisciplinary approach grounded solidly in cultural history.